exportsdk/sample-react-pdf-api/README.md

 ```

 ### Send POST requests to generate PDFs
-To generate a PDF, send a JSON blog matching the expected data in the body of a POST request.
+To generate a PDF, send a JSON blob matching the expected data in the body of a POST request.

 Using the default template, the JSON would look like this: